-Olayinka's family fled from Nigeria and applied for asylum in Britain in 2009.
+Olayinka's family fled from Nigeria to the UK in 2009.
 Olayinka’s elder sister (her mother Abiola’s first child) was born in Nigeria and died in 1992, aged 8, after being forced to undergo FGM.
 When Abiola had Olayinka, she was terrified that the same could happen to her second daughter as well.
 This created great tension in Abiola's marriage and she eventually left her husband in 2003.
 However, Olayinka's paternal uncle continued to pressure mother and child.

 In 2009, just before Olayinka was 13, her uncle sent some friends to remove her forcibly.
 Olayinka resisted.
 They beat her and her brother who tried to help her.
 She was hospitalized with permanent damage to both hands.
 Olayinka's mother Abiola was then threatened that she would be killed if she did not let her daughter undergo FGM.